What is Hip Resurfacing?

 Hip resurfacing is recommended for patients whose femoral head is not badly damaged or whose arthritis has not yet progressed to the need for total hip replacement.

-At Orthopaedic Institute of Central Jersey (OIO) our Board Certified and Fellowship Trained Hip Specialists Dr. John Tozzi, Dr. Clint Ferenz, Dr. Francis Cyran, and Dr. Gregory Roehrig are experts in hip resurfacing.
+At Orthopaedic Institute of Central Jersey (OICJ) our Board Certified and Fellowship Trained Hip Specialists Dr. John Tozzi, Dr. Clint Ferenz and Dr. Gregory Roehrig are experts in hip resurfacing.

 Patients who experience symptoms are encouraged to make an appointment as soon as possible with one of our specialists to create a customized treatment plan to reduce symptoms as quickly as possible.